WojciechZiebicki/WojciechZiebicki/README.md

 👋 Hi, I’m @WojciechZiebicki<br>
 👀 I’m interested in automation technology<br>
 🌱 I’m currently learning advanced RPA & automation activities <br>
-💞️ I’m not looking to collaborate on new project, since I have meet BDS team, who is leader in providing this kind of processes<br>
+💞️ I’m not looking to collaborate on a new project, as I already have a BDS team that is currently leading the way in providing this type of process<br>
 📫 How to reach me -> wojciech.ziebicki@eviden.com<br>

 <!---